RyanNgCT/JerseyCTF-Writeups/Web - Redirector/redirector.md

 ![img](https://github.com/RyanNgCT/JerseyCTF-Writeups/blob/main/Web%20-%20Redirector/repeater-go.png)

 Ok now we have some response with another character - `r`.
-Now what we need to do is replace `i`, which was our initial request with `r` (the next request). i.e. the previous response will become the next request... you get the idea
+Now what we need to do is replace `i`, which was our initial request, with `r` (the next request). i.e. the previous response will become the next request... you get the idea

 ![img](https://github.com/RyanNgCT/JerseyCTF-Writeups/blob/main/Web%20-%20Redirector/repeater-go2.png)